Magic tricycles: Efficient magic state generation with finite block-length quantum LDPC codes: Main results

 Tricycle codes support constant-depth, code-space preserving circuits built from physical $CCZ$ gates acting across three code blocks.
 Each block contains $3n_G$ qubits, partitioned into three equal-size sectors labeled $I$, $II$, and $III$, each with $n_G$ qubits.
 We label each qubit as $q_i^j$, where $i \in \{1,2,3\}$ denotes the code block and $j \in \{I,II,III\}$ the sector.
 Within each sector, qubits are indexed arbitrarily but consistently across blocks.

 The structure of a transversal $CCZ$ circuit is encoded in a binary function

 where $Q$ is the set of all physical qubits.
 A value $f_{CCZ}(q_1^{j_1}, q_2^{j_2}, q_3^{j_3}) = 1$ indicates a physical $CCZ$ gate between the specified qubits, one from each code block.
 Otherwise, no gate is applied.
 This is illustrated in \cref{fig:CCZ_connectivity}a). $f_{CCZ}$ is then linearly extended to be defined as a trilinear function on all computational basis states.
-To define a valid, code-space preserving circuit, $f_{CCZ}$ must satisfy two additional conditions: \begin{enumerate} \item $f_{CCZ}$ must vanish when any argument corresponds to a binary string $b$ defining an $X$-type stabilizer -- i.e $X^b=X^{b_1}\otimes X^{b_2}\cdots \otimes X^{b_{3n_G}}$ is an X-type stabilizer.
+To define a valid, code-space preserving circuit, $f_{CCZ}$ must satisfy two additional conditions: \begin{enumerate} \item $f_{CCZ}$ must vanish when any one or more of the arguments correspond to a binary string $b$ defining an $X$-type stabilizer -- i.e $X^b=X^{b_1}\otimes X^{b_2}\cdots \otimes X^{b_{3n_G}}$ is an X-type stabilizer -- and the other arguments similarly correspond to non-trivial X-type logical operators.
 This condition ensures $f_{CCZ}$ descends to a well-defined function on the space of logical codewords. \item $f_{CCZ}$ must define a constant-depth circuit of physical $CCZ$ gates. \end{enumerate} We expand on both conditions and their homological interpretation in \cref{sec::cup}.
 See Proposition \ref{prop:fccz_def} for how $f_{CCZ}$ is defined for tricycle codes.

-Breuckmann et al.~\cite{breuckmann2024cups} introduced a general formalism for constructing appropriate trilinear functions $f_{CCZ}$ that satisfy conditions $1$ and $2$.
-Using this framework, we show that all tricycle codes with check-weights $(w_X,w_Z)= (12,8)$ admit depth-18 transversal $CCZ$ circuits.
-Shallower circuits -- down to depth 4 -- can be constructed by imposing additional structure on the code, such as constraints on the matrices $\mathbf{A}, \mathbf{B}, \mathbf{C}$ used to define the parity checks in \cref{eq::parity_check_mats}.
-Details of these constructions appear in \cref{sec::cup}, and representative examples are listed in \cref{table::short_depth_codes}.
-While shorter-depth codes tend to have lower distance or rate, we observe that increasing block size recovers performance, suggesting no intrinsic limit on code parameters from enforcing such circuit-depth reducing conditions.

-We distinguish two classes of transversal circuits: \begin{itemize} \item \textbf{Single-sector circuits}, where each $CCZ$ gate acts on one sector per block -- e.g., sector $I$ of block 1, $II$ of block 2, and $III$ of block 3 (illustrated in \cref{fig:CCZ_connectivity}b). \item \textbf{Triple-sector circuits}, where all sectors of all blocks participate in a layered $CCZ$ pattern.
-These are organized into parallelizable layers for constant depth (see \cref{fig:CCZ_connectivity}c). \end{itemize}